This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 If a medication aide allows his/her certificate to go inactive or lapse for more than two years, that person must retake and successfully complete the medication aide training program within six months prior to submitting an application to re-instate the certificate.

-Individuals who qualify to be an MA-C by virtue of having one-year of direct care experience in an RCF may not administer medications in a nursing home.
+Individuals who qualify to be a CMA by virtue of having one-year of direct care experience in an RCF may not administer medications in a nursing home.
 Their certification document will include documentation of this restriction.
 If these individuals subsequently satisfy the requirements to become a state tested nurse aide, the Board will issue an unrestricted certificate.

-The enabling statute is relatively non-specific regarding the medications that may be given by a medication aide.The law states that the MA-C may give oral medications, topical medications, medications administered as drops to the eye, ear, or nose; medications given rectally or vaginally, and medications requiring administration on an as-needed basis only if a nursing assessment is completed before the medication is administered.
+The enabling statute is relatively non-specific regarding the medications that may be given by a medication aide.The law states that the CMA may give oral medications, topical medications, medications administered as drops to the eye, ear, or nose; medications given rectally or vaginally, and medications requiring administration on an as-needed basis only if a nursing assessment is completed before the medication is administered.
 The Board rules go on to define “oral medication” as anything that can be taken by mouth, which would therefore include metered dose inhalers.
-Nose drops are interpreted per Board rule as including nasal sprays (aerosols, nebulizers and inhalers provided no oxygen is included in the administration), and ointments include preparations that are to be administered to the eyes or ears.Topical medications may be applied to intact skin only.
+Nose drops are interpreted per Board rule as including nasal sprays (aerosols, nebulizers and inhalers provided no oxygen is included in the administration and no dosage calculation is required), and ointments include preparations that are to be administered to the eyes or ears.Topical medications may be applied to intact skin only.

 A medication aide is not limited to administering unit dose medications provided there is no dosage calculation or “pill splitting” required.

 Medications administered by a medication aide must come from a properly labeled container that includes the medication name, the medication dose, the name of the resident to whom the medication is to be given and the expiration date of the medication.
-Although the rules do not directly address whether an aide may administer a contingency drug, the language in the standards rule (4723-27-02 OAC) recognizes by inference that the aide may administer these drugs provided they are stored and supplied in accordance with pharmacy board rules AND are supplied by the delegating nurse to the medication aide.
-In other words, the MA-C may not have independent access to contingency medications.
+An aide may administer a contingency drug, provided it is stored and supplied in accordance with pharmacy board rules AND are supplied by the delegating nurse to the medication aide.
+In other words, the CMA may not have independent access to contingency medications.

 Medication available over-the-counter must include the original manufacturer’s label and must be purchased and prescribed for the resident.